mwlon/pcodec/README.md

 Use cases include:
 * compression for columnar data
+* compression for time series data with delta encoding
 * low-bandwidth communication, like transmitting batches of sensor data from space probes